Skip to content

 Do

 In the example below, John and Lucy are taking apples in turn.
 The Looped Wires are scheduled on the Mesh.
-When they are run, they each call the unscheduled Wire take-an-apple
+When both wires are run, they each call the unscheduled Wire take-an-apple.

 Note